-The following referenced document is indispensable for the application of this document (i.e., it must be understood and used, so each referenced document is cited in text and its relationship to this document is explained).
-Only the cited edition applies.
+The following referenced documents are indispensable for the application of this document (i.e., they must be understood and used, so each referenced document is cited in text and its relationship to this document is explained).
+For dated references, only the edition cited applies.
+For undated references, the latest edition of the referenced document (including any amendments or corrigenda) applies.

-IEEE Std 1671TM-2010, IEEE Standard for Automatic Test Equipment Markup Language (ATML) for Exchanging Automatic Test Equipment and Test Information via XML.^{4,5}
+IEEE Std 1671TM, IEEE Standard for Automatic Test Markup Language (ATML) for Exchanging Automatic Test Equipment and Test Information via XML.
+4,5

-4 IEEE publications are available from the Institute of Electrical and Electronics Engineers, 445 Hoes Lane, Piscataway, NJ 08855, USA (http://standards.ieee.org/).
+4 IEEE publications are available from The Institute of Electrical and Electronics Engineers, 445 Hoes Lane, Piscataway, NJ 08855, USA (http://standards.ieee.org/).

-5 The standards or products referred to in this clause are trademarks of the Institute of Electrical and Electronics Engineers, Inc.
+The standards or products referred to in this clause are trademarks of The Institute of Electrical and Electronics Engineers, Inc.